Maximal dispersion of adaptive random walks

-We insist on the fact that differently from the MERW, the ARW does not need to know the full topology of the network since the beginning, as it learns it on the run.
+\deletetext{The}ARW is randomly initialized on a node of the network with a normalized random right eigenvector $r_1^{(0)}$ and evolves according to the fully local rules in Eq.\ \eqref{eq:EstimateDriven} and Eq.\ \eqref{eq:StochApproxRight}.
+At each time step it tends to optimize the spreading---aiming at\deletetext{the} maximum entropy production---on the portion of the network visited.
+In the long-time limit, it will eventually converge to \deletetext{the}MERW of Eq.\ \eqref{eq:MERW} as $r_1^{(n)} \rightarrow r_1$, $r_1^{(n)}(i_0) \rightarrow \zeta_1$, and $Z \rightarrow 1$ .
+We insist on the fact that differently from \deletetext{the}MERW, \deletetext{the}ARW does not need to know the full topology of the network since the beginning, as it learns it on the run.
 Thanks to this, its entropy production rate stays always close to the maximum rate on the visited portion of the graph.
-This is drastically different from a MERW which does not maximize the entropy while it explores the graph, but reaches optimal spreading only when the whole network has been visited.
+This is drastically different from \deletetext{a}MERW which does not maximize the entropy while it explores the graph, but reaches optimal spreading only when the whole network has been visited.

 We show this in Fig.\ \ref{fig:ARWMERWURW}(a)--(c) where we compare the spreading properties of single trajectories of ARW, MERW, and URW on two network models, namely Erd\"{o}s--R\'{e}nyi, and Barabasi--Albert, and on a real-world man-made network.
-The last network describes an air transportation system, with each node being a city and two nodes are connected if at least one airplane flew between the two cities in the time window [1st Nov 2000 - 31st Oct 2001]~\cite{guimera2005worldwide}.
+The last network describes an air transportation system: each node is a city and two nodes are connected if at least one airplane flew between the two cities in the time window \deletetext{[11/01/2000 - 10/01/2001]}\newtexttwo{[11 Jan 2000 - 10 Jan 2001]}~\cite{guimera2005worldwide}.
+In this last context, maximizing entropy production rate allows manufacturers, for example, to homogeneously spread goods around their factories.
 Each of the three processes is initialized on a randomly selected node of the network, and evolves according to its transition probability matrix.
-As the walker moves to (previously unvisited) nodes, we calculate its entropy production rate $h$ (solid line) and compare it with the optimal $\bar{h}$ (dashed line) given by the logarithm of the dominant eigenvalue of the adjacency matrix associated with the portion of graph made by all (and only) previously visited links.
-The entropy production rate $h$ of each process is calculated via a modified version of Eq.\ \eqref{eq:CoverKSEntr}, which is
+As the walker moves hopping through\deletetext{to} previously-unvisited \deletetext{nodes }links, we calculate its entropy production rate $h$ (solid line) and compare it with the optimal $\bar{h}$ (dashed line) given by the logarithm of the dominant eigenvalue of the adjacency matrix associated with the portion of graph made by all (and only) previously visited links.
+The entropy production rate $h$ of each process is calculated via a modified version of Eq.\ \eqref{eq:CoverKSEntr}, that is